Florida doctor in NJ political corruption scandal to fight new Medicare fraud charges: lawyer

 "We are convinced of his innocence and look forward to having our day in court," said his attorney, Maria Dominguez.

 Melgen was arrested and indicted on Tuesday for Medicare fraud by the U.S. Attorney's office in Miami.
-The 61-year-old North Palm Beach ophthalmologist was expected to remain in jail on Wednesday.
+The 60-year-old North Palm Beach ophthalmologist was expected to remain in jail on Wednesday.

 Melgen's attorney said in court that he is in poor health and later told reporters that he has prostate cancer.